Recreation Park Complex (Chehalis, Washington): Park complex history

-Park Areas
+Park areas

 Recreation Park

 Located in Chehalis's South Market district, the park is the largest part of the Recreation Park Complex.
 Geared mostly for athletics, the area incorporates softball and youth baseball fields, picnic areas, and concrete walking paths.
-The Virgil R. Lee Community Building, built in 1955, and the Fred Hess Kitchen are also located on the property and can be rented.
+The Virgil R. Lee Community Building and the Fred Hess Kitchen are also located on the property and can be rented.